Build vs. Buy

 Build-vs-buy is not always a binary choice.
 Some teams adopt a managed gateway for external-facing auth while handling internal service-to-service auth with their own middleware.
 Others use a managed key store but write their own rate-limiting and scoping logic on top of it.

 A common hybrid pattern: use a managed gateway for key validation and rate limiting at the edge, but store key metadata and scoping rules in your own database.
 The gateway handles the hot path (is this key valid? is it rate-limited?) while your application queries its own data store for authorization decisions (does this key's consumer have access to *this specific resource*?).
 This keeps the high-throughput validation path off your on-call rotation while preserving control over business-logic authorization.
-[Zuplo](https://zuplo.com/docs/articles/api-key-authentication?ref=apikeys-guide&utm_source=apikeys-guide&utm_medium=web&utm_campaign=api-keys) supports this pattern natively: after authenticating a key at the edge, it injects the consumer identity and custom metadata into the request context, so your backend receives pre-authenticated requests with the data it needs for fine-grained authorization.
+Gateways like Tyk, Gravitee, Apigee, and Zuplo each expose the authenticated consumer to the backend so application-layer authorization can layer on top.
+Zuplo does this through a [`request.user` object](https://zuplo.com/docs/articles/api-key-authentication?ref=apikeys-guide&utm_source=apikeys-guide&utm_medium=web&utm_campaign=api-keys) populated after edge authentication, with `request.user.sub` carrying the consumer name and `request.user.data` carrying arbitrary JSON metadata attached to that consumer.

 The key question for any hybrid approach: where does the source of truth for key state (active, revoked, scopes, metadata) live?
 If it is split across systems, you inherit the synchronization and consistency challenges of both, which can be worse than committing fully to one approach.